kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 In the literature [Num]_ we can find analytical expressions for the standard errors of weighted fits for standard linear regression.
-We want to discuss the derivation of analytical errors for weighted fits to demonstrate that these errors are also represented by the elements of the so called covariance matrix, which is also a result of a fit with *kmpfit* (attribute ``Fitter.covar``).
+We want to discuss the derivation of analytical errors for weighted fits to demonstrate that these errors are also represented by the elements of the so called variance-covariance matrix (or just covariance matrix), which is also a result of a fit with *kmpfit* (attribute ``Fitter.covar``).
 How should we interpret these errors?
 For instance in Numerical Recipes, [Num]_ we find the expressions for the best fit parameters of a model :math:`y=a+bx`